Needle felting is a craft that involves repeatedly stabbing a needle into a piece of wool in order to stiffen and shape it into the desired form.

 Only small rapid movements are required with the needle.
 You don’t need to fully insert it into the wool to agitate the fibers.

-To avoid breaking the needle, it’s also essential to remove the needle at the same angle that it was initially inserted.
+To avoid breaking the needle, it’s also essential to remove it at the same angle initially inserted.
 If the wool feels too stiff to insert a needle, don’t force it!
 Use a smaller gauge needle to finish or move to a new area.

 TYPES OF FELTING NEEDLES